National Union of Autonomous Trade Unions: Profile

 The UNSA wishes to gather the reformist unions, founded on independence and dialogue with employers.
 However, the UNSA is not strongly implanted everywhere in France, and received most votes from the white-collar workers and the engineers.

 The UNSA challenges the entrenched leadership of the reformist unions: the CFDT, CFTC and CFE-CGC, though the UNSA often co-operates with these unions.

 Professional elections

-The UNSA won 6.25% of the vote in the employee's college during the 2008 professional elections, its best result to date.
+The UNSA won 6.25% of the vote in the employee's college during the 2008 French Labour Court elections, its best result to date.
 It had won 4.99% in 2002.